chuvachoc/mdcalendar/README.md

 # mdcalendar
 MDCalendar - independent plugin for creating calendar.
-You can select days, can click on month name in calendar header and choise month or click on year and choose any year.
+Your can select days, can click on month name in calendar header and choise month or click on year and choose any year.

-For initializing calendar you have to call MDCalendar function with following parameters:
+For initializing calendar your have to call MDCalendar function with following parameters:
   - selector - string.
 Selector has to de like in jQuery ('.some_class', '#some_id' or 'element_tag'), except multiselectors
   - options - object.
 Collection of different parameters and callback functions